Time of Impact Dataset for Continuous Collision Detection and a Scalable Conservative Algorithm: Algorithm

 To overcome this limitation, we observe that the core of the algorithm processes intervals and not queries (\cref{alg:np}).
 We can thus parallelize over interval splits instead of queries.
 This observation leads to performing the same operations on every thread independently from the candidate\footnote{An additional subtle benefit of this algorithm is that it makes the GPU kernel shorter, reducing the number of registers used, which is a common performance bottleneck on GPUs, where each streaming multiprocessor (SM) has a very small pool of registers available.}.

-We start by constructing, for every collision candidate $C$, the initial interval $I=[0,1]^3$ (\cref{ll:build_i}) and append them to the input queue $Q$.
-We then process in parallel all intervals in $Q$ and produce the output intervals' queue $Q'$ (\cref{ll:process}).
-In the end, we swap the roles of the two queues (\cref{ll:swap}) and continue alternating until $Q$ is empty.
+We start by constructing, for every collision candidate $C$, the initial interval $I=[0,1]^3$ (line~\ref{line:build_i}) and append them to the input queue $Q$.
+We then process in parallel all intervals in $Q$ and produce the output intervals' queue $Q'$ (line~\ref{line:process}).
+In the end, we swap the roles of the two queues (line~\ref{line:swap}) and continue alternating until $Q$ is empty.

-\paragraph{Time of Impact} We modified how we process a single interval (\cref{ll:process-func}) with respect to~\cite{Bolun2021Benchmark} to account for the time of impact.
-We first check if $I_t^l$ (i.e., left-hand-side of the time interval of $I$) is larger than the current time of impact $t^\star$.
-In this case, $I$ can safely be skipped (\cref{ll:larger-than-toi}).
-Then we proceed as in~\cite{Bolun2021Benchmark} and, if the box $B$ constructed from $I$ does not intersect $C_\epsilon$, $I$ can be discarded as it does not contain a root (\cref{ll:skip}).
-Finally, if the width $w(I)$ of $I$ is smaller than a user-provided tolerance $\delta$ (or if $B$ is contained in $C_\epsilon$), we report a collision by returning $I_t^l$ (\cref{ll:stop}).
+\paragraph{Time of Impact} We modified how we process a single interval (line~\ref{line:process-func}) with respect to~\cite{Bolun2021Benchmark} to account for the \ac{TOI}.
+We first check if $I_t^l$ (i.e., left-hand-side of the time interval of $I$) is larger than the current \ac{TOI} $t^\star$.
+In this case, $I$ can safely be skipped (line~\ref{line:larger-than-toi}).
+Then we proceed as in~\cite{Bolun2021Benchmark} and, if the box $B$ constructed from $I$ does not intersect $C_\epsilon$, $I$ can be discarded as it does not contain a root (line~\ref{line:skip}).
+Finally, if the width $w(I)$ of $I$ is smaller than a user-provided tolerance $\delta$ (or if $B$ is contained in $C_\epsilon$), we report a collision by returning $I_t^l$ (line~\ref{line:stop}).
 If it is not the case, we split $I$ into a left $I^l$ and right $I^r$ interval and return the current time-of-impact as optimal.